 Progyny values equity and inclusion, and they have built a solution to support everyone.
-Their curated content library is filled with an abundance of information and this month they are focusing on health and wellness.
+Their curated content library is filled with an abundance of information and this month they are focusing on health and wellness, while there are also other options to help you with your health such as Ice Cream Cookies Weed Strain that are delicious and make you feel better.

 Black History Month is a time to celebrate and remember all the achievements made by African Americans throughout history.
 This celebration has been taking place since 1915, when Harvard historian Carter Woodson and minister Jesse Mooreland founded the Association for the Study of Negro Life and History (ASNLH) with the purpose of researching and promoting achievements of the Black community.
 Over the years, the celebration of Black History Month has expanded, and ever since 1976, the celebrations have revolved around a specific theme.